 Conclusion

 Hot Dipped Galvanized Steel involves placing iron into molten zinc, which causes a layer of zinc to adhere to the surface of the plated part.
 It is used to protect 80% of the world’s manufacturing industry against rust.
-Galvanization optimizes the performance of the plated parts and greatly improves the durability of WANGI products, and the Hot Dipped Galvanisation process is the most commonly used method of galvanization.
+Galvanization optimizes the performance of the plated parts and greatly improves the durability of GI steel products, and the Hot Dipped Galvanisation process is the most commonly used method of galvanization.

 If you have a project in hand that requires this material, come and visit our production line, galvanized coils and sheets for sale!